marcelovicentegc/orangino/README.md

 ## Configuration

-Orangino has a [configuration](.orangino.example.toml) file that allows you to change default behaviour.
+Orangino has a [configuration](.orangino.example.toml) file that allows you to set your credentials.
 The file must be named `.orangino.toml`.
 Currently, Orangino looks for this file in your home directory (`/home/marcelo` on Linux, `/Users/Marcelo` on macOs, `C:\Users\Alice` on Windows)